top of page

 swimming

 Swimming Australia through multi class swimming provides meaningful competition for swimmers with a disability.
-Swimming is the only sport that combines physical disabilities together in a certain classifications which is determined by the athlete’s classification test as follows;
+Swimming is the one of the few sports that combines physical disabilities together in a certain classifications which is determined by the athlete’s classification test as follows;

 Cerebral palsy athletes will compete against athletes with spinal cord injury (weakness or paralysis involving any combination of the limbs) and other disabilities (such as dwarfism and major joint restriction conditions) across classes.